 - Don’t “store” your dog in their crate for hours and hours on end.

 - Don’t let children, adults or other animals tease your dog when they are in their crate.

-- Don’t kennel your dog in a crate if they are vomiting or has diarrhea.
+- Don’t kennel your dog in a crate if they are vomiting or have diarrhea.